faizaan31/faizaan31/README.md

 # 🧠 How I Think Around
 I tend to approach systems from a **measurement-first perspective**.
 Before writing code, I usually think about:

-• Latency distributions and throughput limits  • Model calibration and prediction behavior  • System observability and failure modes and how data distributions shift over time
+• Latency distributions and throughput limits  • Model calibration and prediction behavior  • System observability and failure modes, and how data distributions shift over time

 This mindset comes from working across **production systems, data pipelines, and machine learning workflows**.
 # ⚙️ Tools I Reach For